 Today I learned one of my former family law clients killed himself.
 He had a 3 year old son.
 The reason I thought I would share this is because I have had a lot of “high-conflict” clients

 over the years, clients who I have had serious concerns for their mental health.
 Angry clients, clients who were aggressive, who hated their ex-spouse and told me about it on a daily basis.
 This client was not one of those.
 His case was fairly standard, a few periods of conflict, notably during temporary relief motions, some nasty letters and then we finally settled the case about 16 months after it started.
-A very forgettable case a divorce lawyer’s perspective.
+A very forgettable case from a divorce lawyer’s perspective (which is nice!).

 I’ve had clients kill themselves before, I think most criminal and family lawyers have had it happen, but not a client who appeared so level headed and normal.
 This made me do a little research (that is what lawyers are supposed to be good at after all!) and I found some pretty surprising and shocking statistics: